robotology/rfsmTools/README.md

 Features
 --------
-:+1: Compatible with Lua 5.1 and 5.2
+:tada: Compatible with Lua 5.1 and 5.2
-:+1: Gui built with Qt
+:tada: Gui built with Qt
-:+1: Multiplatform compatibilty(Linux, Windows, macOS)
+:tada: Multiplatform compatibilty(Linux, Windows, macOS)
-:+1: User friendly, easy to install, easy to use
+:tada: User friendly, easy to install, easy to use
-:+1: Few dependencies
+:tada: Few dependencies
-:+1: Includes debugger for rFSM-based state machines
+:tada: Includes debugger for rFSM-based state machines
-:+1: Includes builder for editing an existing state machine or build one from scratch
+:tada: Includes builder for editing an existing state machine or build one from scratch

 Dependencies
 ------------